-In order to explain Special Relativity, it is crucial to introduce frames of reference.
+Frames of reference In order to explain special relativity, it is crucial to introduce frames of reference.
 Such a frame of reference is basically a point-of-view, something inherent to an individual observer who perceives an event from a certain angle.
 The concept is in some way similar to the trivial spatial parallax where two or more persons see the same scene from different spatial angles and therefore give different descriptions of it.
 However, the following considerations are somewhat more abstract.
-'Seeing' or 'observing' will not necessarily mean a sensory perception.
-On the contrary, the observer is assumed to take into consideration every 'classic' measurement error such as signal delay or Doppler shift.
+"Seeing" or "observing" will not necessarily mean a sensory perception.
+On the contrary, the observer is assumed to take into consideration every "classic" measurement error such as signal delay or Doppler shift.

 Aside from these effects that can be rather easily handled mathematically there is actually one even more severe constraint.
-The considerations on Special Relativity require inertial frames of reference.
-According to the definition in the General Relativity chapter (1.6, page 20), this would be a floating or free falling frame of reference.
+The considerations on special relativity require inertial frames of reference.
+According to the definition in the general relativity chapter, this would be a floating or free falling frame of reference.
 Any presence of gravitational or acceleration forces would not only spoil the measurement, but could ultimately even question the validity of the SR. One provision for the following considerations is that all observers should float within their starships in space so that they can be regarded as local inertial frames.
 Basically, every observer has their own frame of reference; two observers are in the same frame if their relative motion to a third frame is the same, regardless of their distance.